DateMySchool

-DateMySchool is an online dating platform targeted toward university students and alumni.
-It requires a university email address, and claims that it permits only verified students and alumni to join.
-It allows users to filter by schools, departments, individuals and other groups from accessing their profiles, which are all subject to the same security policy based on university email addresses.
-The site does not index profiles on Google.
+DateMySchool was an online dating platform targeted toward university students and alumni.
+It required a university email address, and claimed that it permits only verified students and alumni to join.
+It allowed users to filter by schools, departments, individuals and other groups from accessing their profiles, which were all subject to the same security policy based on university email addresses.
+The site did not index profiles on Google.